History of USM Alger (2010–present): Second professional era & Dream Team

 On April 29, 2011, USM Alger president Ali Haddad appointed Mouldi Aïssaoui as the club's General Director.
 However, less than a year into his tenure, on February 28, 2012, Aïssaoui announced his resignation from the Société Sportive par Actions (SSPA), citing internal conspiracies.
 He explained, "I had a frank discussion with USMA President Haddad, during which I informed him of my decision to leave my position.
 He certainly wanted to talk me out of it, but I made him understand that this decision was irrevocable".

 During the 2011–12 Ligue 1 season, USM Alger remained in title contention until the final round.
 On April 14, 2012, they faced MC Saïda at Stade 13 Avril 1958 in a crucial match to avoid relegation to Ligue Professionnelle 2.
 In the final minute of the game, Nouri Ouznadji scored a dramatic equalizer to keep USMA safe.
 However, the post match events were marred by violence.
 As USM Alger players made their way to the dressing rooms, they were attacked by unknown assailants.
 The most serious incident involved Abdelkader Laïfaoui, who was stabbed with a knife.
 He suffered deep wounds, required stitches, and had to spend the night in the hospital.
 In response, the club filed a lawsuit against unknown perpetrators and announced it would refuse to play in Saïda for the next five years.

 A month later, on May 12, 2012, USM Alger hosted JSM Béjaïa in Bologhine.
 The match was filled with controversy after referee Farouk Houasnia awarded USMA three penalties.
 JSM Béjaïa players responded by sarcastically applauding the referee, viewing the decisions as favoritism meant to help USM Alger in the title race.
 Despite the penalties, USMA lost the match 4–3 a result that cost them the championship.
 Nevertheless, the season ended on a positive note: after a six-year absence, USM Alger returned to continental competition by qualifying for the CAF Confederation Cup.
 The club was also invited by the Union of Arab Football Associations (UAFA) to participate in the newly revamped UAFA Club Cup.

-On a more somber note, the season also saw the end of a once-promising career.
-Mohamed "Hamia" Boualem, a player long considered one of USMA’s most talented prospects, officially retired almost three years after his last appearance for the club.
+The season also saw the end of the professional career of Mohamed "Hamia" Boualem, who officially retired almost three years after his last appearance for the club.
 Boualem had played his final match on March 24, 2012, against CS Constantine, coming off in the 76th minute.
-Persistent injuries plagued his career, and during a training session, he suffered a serious injury that ultimately forced him to retire from professional football.
+Recurring injuries affected his career, and during a training session, he suffered a serious injury that led to his early retirement from professional football.